Generally speaking currents are a horizontal movement of water. Ocean currents may be classified as tidal and non-tidal.

 If wave activity is slight, several low rip currents can form, in various sizes and velocities.
 But in heavier wave action, fewer, more concentrated rip currents can form.

 The East Australia current (EAC) is a Western Boundary current that flows southward along the east coast of Australia.
-The EAC is often measured off Stradbroke Island in Queensland by a new type of waverider buoy capable of measuring currents as well as waves.
+The EAC is measured off Stradbroke Island in Queensland by a new type of waverider buoy capable of measuring currents as well as waves.

 Eastern boundary currents are shallow and cover a wider region and are of moderate strength. they are often associated with coastal upwelling and a subsurface counter-current along the continental slope.